Nadia Podoroska: National representation

 Playing for the Argentina Fed Cup team, Podoroska has a win–loss record of 12–11 (as of July 2024).

-She qualified to represent Argentina at the postponed 2020 Tokyo Olympics and won against Yulia Putintseva, who played for Kazakhstan, by retirement to reach the second round, and Russian Ekaterina Alexandrova to reach the third round.
+Podoroska qualified to represent Argentina at the postponed 2020 Tokyo Olympics and won against Yulia Putintseva, who played for Kazakhstan, by retirement to reach the second round, and Russian Ekaterina Alexandrova to reach the third round.
 Podoroska became the first Argentine woman to reach the round of 16 in Olympic tennis in the 21st century in singles.
 Only two Argentine female players reached it 25 years ago, Gabriella Sabatini and Inés Gorrochategui in 1996 at Atlanta.

 Personal life

 Podoroska lives and trains in Alicante, Spain.

 In 2022, Podoroska came out as a lesbian, posting her pictures on Instagram with her girlfriend, fellow Argentine tennis player, Guillermina Naya.
 She confirmed their relationship in an interview with ClayTenis.com.

 Performance timelines

 Only main-draw results in WTA Tour, Grand Slam tournaments, Billie Jean King Cup, United Cup, Hopman Cup and Olympic Games are included in win–loss records.